EveripediaNetwork/Everipedia/TechnicalWhitepaper120.md

 ### Initial Supply & Minting Schedule

-Tokens will be minted daily through the edit process and edit curation process.
+Tokens will be minted every 30 minutes through the edit process and edit curation process.
 There will be a fixed amount of tokens minted each day.
 The amount will be reset every day at 00:00 UTC.